BehradSol/MNE/README.md

 > MNE.m:                     Minimum norm estimation function.

-> MinimumNormEstimation.pdf: Derivation and details of the MNE.
+> MNEdrivation.pdf:          Derivation and details of the MNE.

 Instructions: Simple and easy.
 Download all the codes in a directory and run main.m, that will generate one example described below.
 To use the function individually, please look at the function descriptions.